Electronic band structure

 In solid-state physics, the electronic band structure (or simply band structure) of a solid describes the range of energy levels that electrons may have within it, as well as the ranges of energy that they may not have (called band gaps or forbidden bands).

 Band theory derives these bands and band gaps by examining the allowed quantum mechanical wave functions for an electron in a large, periodic lattice of atoms or molecules.
 Band theory has been successfully used to explain many physical properties of solids, such as electrical resistivity and optical absorption, and forms the foundation of the understanding of all solid-state devices (transistors, solar cells, etc.).

 Why bands and band gaps occur

+The formation of electronic bands and band gaps can be illustrated with two complementary models for electrons in solids.
+The first one is the nearly free electron model, in which the electrons are assumed to move almost freely within the material.
+In this model, the electronic states resemble free electron plane waves, and are only slightly perturbed by the crystal lattice.
+This model explains the origin of the electronic dispersion relation, but the explanation for band gaps is subtle in this model.

-The electrons of a single, isolated atom occupy atomic orbitals each of which has a discrete energy level.
-When two or more atoms join together to form a molecule, their atomic orbitals overlap and hybridize.
+The second model starts from the opposite limit, in which the electrons are tightly bound to individual atoms.
+The electrons of a single, isolated atom occupy atomic orbitals with discrete energy levels.
+If two atoms come close enough so that their atomic orbitals overlap, the electrons can tunnel between the atoms.
+This tunneling splits (hybridizes) the atomic orbitals into molecular orbitals with different energies.